 Try the monkfish tagine at La Maison Arabe’s restaurant, which has roots going back to the 1940s.
 Marrakech is just two and a half hours from the coast, so the fresh fish served here is a welcome change from the typical Moroccan meat-centered diet.

 Harira, a hearty soup, traditionally made with lamb, lentils, tomatoes, a mix of spices, and a variety of other ingredients—many families have their own version.
-I especially like it with dates.
 You can find harira at any local stall during a Ramadan evening and a reliably excellent one at Le Foundouk during the rest of the year.